-- All visitors who enter the building will need to report to the front office where they may be asked to show ID and sign in. - After checking in, an identification badge will be issued that contains the visitor's full name, the date, and their destination within the building. - Front office staff records tardies and early check outs as well.
-After 8:00 AM please remember to escort your child to the front office for a tardy slip. - All visitors will need to return to the front office to sign out prior to leaving the building.
+- All visitors who enter the building will need to report to the front office where they may be asked to show ID and sign in and must wear a mask. - After checking in, an identification badge will be issued that contains the visitor's full name, the date, and their destination within the building. - Front office staff records tardies and early check outs as well.
+After 8:00 AM please remember to escort your child to the front office for a tardy slip. - All visitors will need to return to the front office to sign out prior to leaving the building. - COVID-19 will prohibit the entrance of non-essential visitors on campus.